-- Reviews and pre-approves all non-audit services to be performed by the independent registered public accounting firm in order to maintain such accounting firm's independence. - Reviews the scope of the annual audit. - Reviews with management and the independent registered public accounting firm our annual and quarterly financial statements, including disclosures made in management's discussion and analysis and in our earnings press releases. - Meets independently with management and the independent registered public accounting firm. - Reviews corporate compliance and disclosure systems. - Reviews and approves related-party transactions. - Makes regular reports to the board. - Reviews and reassesses the adequacy of its charter annually and recommends any proposed changes to the board for approval. - Performs an annual self-evaluation of its own performance. - Produces an annual report for inclusion in our proxy statement.
+- Reviews and pre-approves all non-audit services to be performed by the independent registered public accounting firm in order to maintain such accounting firm's independence. - Reviews the scope of the annual audit. - Reviews with management and the independent registered public accounting firm our annual and quarterly financial statements, including disclosures made in management's discussion and analysis and in our earnings press releases. - Meets independently with management and the independent registered public accounting firm. - Reviews corporate compliance and disclosure systems. - Reviews and approves related-party transactions. - Makes regular reports to the board. - Reviews and reassesses the adequacy of its charter annually and recommends any proposed changes to the board for approval. - Performs an annual self-evaluation of its performance. - Produces an annual report for inclusion in our proxy statement. - Performs such other duties as may be assigned by the board from time to time.